Types of Skin Cancer in Dogs: Signs and Treatment Options

 Cancer is one of the many conditions that cause death and discomfort for dogs, and skin cancer is no exception.
-Skin cancer happens when your dog’s skin experiences a growth of abnormal cells, as seen when a lump or a mass manifests.
+Skin cancer happens when your dog’s skin experiences a growth of abnormal cells, as seen when a lump or bump manifests.

 Dogs of all breeds, ages, and sizes can be affected by skin cancer, though certain breeds and factors may make some dogs more prone to developing it.
 The key is knowing what to look out for and taking action quickly if you notice any unusual changes in your dog’s skin.